section-engineering-education/engineering-education/articles/android-workmanager/index.md

 Once the application starts, it calls the `startWork` function which starts our work.
 This starts both the `oneTimeWork` and `periodicWork`.
 The one time work completes immediately and adds one user to the Room database.
 The `periodicWork` also starts by adding one user to the database and another user after 15 minutes.
 So after 2 hours, the `periodicWork` will have added 8 users.
 On the first run the application should show 2 users.
 One from the `oneTimeWork` and another from the `periodicWork`.

 ### Conclusion
 With that, you have the basic information about `WorkManager`.
 As you can see, it is easier to schedule background tasks.
 You are able to run tasks like network calls even if the application closes.
 A good use case could be backing up data on a different network like cloud services.
 This can be done when some constraints are met and you have the assurance of your work being done.
-Go ahead and clone the [repo](https://github.com/LinusMuema/kotlin/tree/workManager) and run the application.
 Feel free to raise a PR or an issue with any updates.

 ---
 Peer Review Contributions by: [Peter Kayere](/engineering-education/authors/peter-kayere/)